Magneto-Archeology of White Dwarfs. Revisiting the fossil field scenario with observational constraints during the red giant branch: Results and Discussions

 \subsection{Emergence of the fossil magnetic fields at the surface}

 In Fig.~\ref{fig:breakout_times}, we summarize our results, calibrating when our various FFS result in the emergence of magnetic fields at the surface of WDs (see also App.~\ref{app:bump_diff}).
 We show that most detected magnetic WDs from \citet{Bagnulo2022} and \citet{Moss2025} can be explained by Scenario C with the core-averaged RGB field strengths detected in \cite{Hatt2024}, which range from 10kG to 200kG (red-shaded region).
 While there are also a few magnetic WDs outside this region, most of them can be explained by the higher RGB field strengths detected in \citet{Deheuvels2023}, which can reach at least 600kG (black-dashed line).
-Thus, almost all magnetic WDs in the mass range ($0.5\Msun$ to $0.64\Msun$) compatible with the mass distribution of detected magnetic RGs can be explained by a magnetic field that has a significant amplitude at the H-shell during the RGB (Scenario C).
+Thus, almost all magnetic WDs in the mass range ($0.5\Msun$ to $0.64\Msun$) compatible with the mass distribution of detected magnetic RGs can be explained by a magnetic field that has a significant amplitude far above the H-shell during the RGB (Scenario C, see also App.~\ref{app:thresh} for more details).

 In contrast, the magnetic field of Scenario B can only explain very few weakly magnetized old WDs.
 Even when normalizing the field to 600kG during the RGB, it can explain at most a third of the magnetic WDs shown in Fig.~\ref{fig:breakout_times}.
 For ease of reading, we choose not to show Scenario A in Fig.~\ref{fig:breakout_times} as its field strength is even lower than that of Scenario B. Two very young magnetic WDs can very clearly not be reached with any of our magnetic field configurations, and are incompatible with our formalism.